Ragged school: Prominent supporters

 Several people volunteered and offered their time, skills, and talents as educators and administrators of the ragged schools.
-These included Anthony Ashley-Cooper, 7th Earl of Shaftesbury, one of Britain's greatest social reformers whose broad-ranging concerns included education, animal welfare, public health and improving working conditions.
+These included Anthony Ashley-Cooper, 7th Earl of Shaftesbury, one of Britain's most significant social reformers whose broad-ranging concerns included education, animal welfare, public health, and improving working conditions.

-In 1844 Lord Shaftesbury became the president of the London Ragged School Union.
-He used his knowledge of the schools and refuges and his understanding of the living conditions among low-income families to pursue changes in legislation.
-He served as the president for 39 years, and in 1944 the Union adopted the name "Shaftesbury Society" in his honour until in 2007 the Society was merged with John Grooms, taking the new charity name of Livability.
-Shaftesbury maintained his commitment to the Ragged Schools and educational reform until his death in 1885.
+In 1844, Lord Shaftesbury became the London Ragged School Union president.
+He used his knowledge of the schools and refuges and his understanding of low-income families' living conditions to pursue legislation changes.
+He served as the president for 39 years, and in 1944 the Union adopted the name "Shaftesbury Society" in his honour until, in 2007, the Society was merged with John Grooms, taking the new charity name of Livability.
+Shaftesbury maintained his commitment to the Ragged Schools and educational reform until he died in 1885.

 In 1843, Charles Dickens began his association with the schools and visited the Field Lane Ragged School.
-He was appalled by the conditions, yet moved toward reform.
+He was appalled by the conditions yet moved toward reform.
 The experience inspired him to write A Christmas Carol.
 While he initially intended to write a pamphlet on the plight of poor children, he realised that a dramatic story would have more impact.

 Dickens continued to support the schools, donating funds on various occasions.
-At one point, he donated funds along with a water trough, stating that it was "so the boys may wash and for a supervisor"! (from a letter to Field Lane).
-He later wrote about the school and his experience there in Household Words.
+He donated funds along with a water trough at one point, stating it was "so the boys may wash and for a supervisor"! (from a letter to Field Lane).
+He later wrote about the school and his experience in Household Words.
 In 1837, he used the street called Field Lane as a setting for Fagin's den in his classic novel Oliver Twist.

 Charles Spurgeon and the Metropolitan Tabernacle were also supporters.
 In May 1875's Sword and Trowel Spurgeon recorded:

 A most interesting and enthusiastic meeting was held in the Lecture Hall of the Metropolitan Tabernacle on Wednesday, the 17th ult., in connection with Richmond Street Ragged and Sunday Schools.
 After tea, at which about six hundred persons sat down, Mr. Olney took the Chair, and the public meeting was addressed by Dr. Barnardo, J. M. Murphy, and W. Alderson, Mr. Curtis, of the Ragged School Union, and the superintendents, Messrs.
 Burr and Northcroft.
 Mr. J. T. Dunn gave a brief sketch of the rise and progress of this good work.
 The friends heartily responded to an earnest appeal for help to build new schools, and contributed £128 17s. ld.
 It is proposed to raise another £100 by 23rd of June.
-The friends have thus raised in a few months over £350, which, with Mr. Spurgeon’s promise of £150, makes £500.
+The friends have thus raised in a few months over £350, which, with Mr. Spurgeon's promise of £150, makes £500.
 At least £300 more is required.